mipimipi/muserv/doc/configuration.md

     Note that within an album, tracks are sorted first by disc number and then by track number.
 With this configuration, albums with multiple discs can be handled.

+  - `show_playlists`

+    Whether the playlist hierarchy shall be shown or not.
+If it shall be shown, it's listed directy after the other configured hierarchies but before the folder hierarchy (if that is configured to be shown).

+  - `playlist_hierarchy_name`

+    The name of the playlist hierarchy that is shown by UPnP clients.

   - `show_folders`

     Whether the folder hierarchy shall be shown or not.
 If it shall be shown, it's the last hierarchy sequence of hierarchies that UPnP clients display.